 3. Florida English Bulldog Rescue

-Many dogs are a mixture of different bulldog breeds, especially ones as closely related as English and French Bulldogs.
+Many dogs are a mixture of different Bulldog breeds, especially ones as closely related as English and French Bulldogs.
 Like many others on this list, this organization is dedicated to uplifting animals experiencing abuse, neglect, or other maltreatment patterns.

 Florida English Bulldog Rescue Details